 10. What should I do if I see other people being bullied at school?

-If you don’t feel confident to step in yourself you can indirectly help the victim by doing one or all of the actions below:
+If you don’t feel confident to step in yourself you can indirectly help the person being bullied by doing one or all of the actions below:

 - Offer friendship.
-Let the victim know you understand what they are going through.
+Let the person being bullied know that you understand what they are going through.
 This could just be by asking if they are ok and letting them know you are there to talk.

 - Always report any offline or online bullying you see to a staff member.

 - Don’t join in the bullying.
-Even if you are standing by, watching or laughing you are still encouraging the bullying and giving the bully an audience.
+Even if you are standing by, watching or laughing you are still encouraging the bullying and giving the person doing the bullying an audience.

-- Think about how you would feel if you were the victim and how you would like to be treated.
+- Think about how you would feel if you were the person being bullied and how you would like to be treated.

 - Encourage your friends and those watching the bullying to leave.
-If the bully doesn’t have an audience they are less likely to bully.
+If the person doing the bullying doesn’t have an audience they are less likely to bully.

 1. How do I help my child through bullying?

-2. My child’s school is not dealing with the bullying?
+2. My child’s school is not dealing with the bullying, what should I do?

 Every school has a duty of care to ensure your child is safe and happy.
 Schools are required by law to have an anti-bullying policy in place, this will have a step by step guide on how the school should deal with the incident.
 Remember to work with the staff, and if you are not happy with the results you can escalate it to the governors or local education authority.